Project NO WASTE - "Improved Biodiversity by Economical Wastefree Use of Traditional Plants“

 DI Günter Wuzella

-The project NO Waste - "Improved Biodiversity by Economical Wastefree Use of Traditional Plants“ (ITAT2022) – funded by the European Regional Development Fund and Interreg V-A Italy-Austria 2014-2020 as well as funded by the Carinthian Economic Promotion Fund (KWF).
+The project NO Waste - "Improved Biodiversity by Economical Wastefree Use of Traditional Plants“ (ITAT2022) – is funded by the European Regional Development Fund and Interreg V-A Italy-Austria 2014-2020 as well as by the Carinthian Economic Promotion Fund (KWF).

 Further information regarding the programme Interreg V-A Italien-Österreich 2014-2020 and the project NO WASTE can be found at: